 There are different permutations of MDR services depending on who is offering them.
 The following are some of the key aspects that make up a managed detection and response service.

-Customers can choose to outsource their threat detection and response (TDR) operations wholly or partially to the MDR service provider.
+Customers can outsource their threat detection and response (TDR) operations wholly or partially to the MDR service provider.
 In the case of the former, the service provider takes care of the entire TDR operations.
 For partially outsourced TDR operations, the MDR team and the customer’s security team work together to detect and respond to threats.
 Customers are provided with a dedicated portal and regular reports to keep track of the provider’s services.
-They are also notified of major security incidents and consulted on operations that affect business operations, such as the isolation of production systems.
+They are also notified of any major security incidents and consulted on operations that affect business operations, such as the isolation of production systems.

-Customers can choose whether to leverage their own or the service provider’s security tools, or a combination of both.
+Customers can choose whether to leverage their own or the service provider’s security tools or a combination of both.
 MDR service providers deliver their security technologies in virtualized form over the cloud.
 Minor hardware deployments and software installations may be required in the customer’s environment.
 The security tools typically leveraged in an MDR service cover perimeter, network, and endpoint security.
 They include firewalls, intrusion detection systems (IDS), Network Detection and Response (NDR), Endpoint Detection and Response (EDR) tools, and Security Information and Event Management (SIEM).